bigomics/omicsplayground/docs/info.rst

 Commercial/governmental
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can be released from the requirements of the license by purchasing
+If you are not entitled to the non-commercial license, or you are a
-a commercial license.
-Buying such a license is mandatory as soon as
+governmental agency, you must purchase a commercial license.
+Buying
+such a license is mandatory as soon as you develop commercial
-you develop commercial activities involving Omics Playground software.
+activities involving Omics Playground software.
+These activities
-These activities include: offering paid services to customers as an ASP,
+include: offering paid services to customers as an ASP, SaaS,
-SaaS, professional consulting, or shipping Omics Playground with a
+professional consulting, or shipping Omics Playground with a closed
-closed source product.
+source product.